jidongbsu/cs452-system-call/README.md

 ## Functions You Need to Implement

-In this assignment, you will slightly change *tesla_init*() and *tesla_exit*(), but you will spend the majority of your time working on intercepting the system call function:
+In this assignment, you will slightly change *tesla_init*() and *tesla_exit*(), but you will spend the majority of your time working on intercepting the system call function *sys_getdents*().
+This function is declared in include/linux/syscalls.h:

 ```c
 asmlinkage long sys_getdents(unsigned int fd, struct linux_dirent __user *dirent, unsigned int count);
 ```

-This function is declared in include/linux/syscalls.h.

-To intercept them, you need to implement a wrapper function.
+To intercept it, you need to implement a wrapper function.

 ```c
 asmlinkage long tesla_getdents(unsigned int fd, struct linux_dirent __user *dirp, unsigned int count);